-The second performance measure involves the notification of the regulatory agencies of any base proposals for a major land use change at a site inconsistent with land use control objectives or the selected remedy, any anticipated action that may disrupt the effectiveness of the LUCs, any action that might alter or negate the need for LUCs, or any anticipated transfer of the property subject to the LUCs.
+The second performance measure involves the notification of the regulatory agencies of any base proposals for a major land use change at a site inconsistent with LUC objectives or the selected remedy, any anticipated action that may disrupt the effectiveness of the LUCs, any action that might alter or negate the need for LUCs, or any anticipated transfer of the property subject to the LUCs.

-For the eleven sites that are addressed in this report, there were no land use change proposals or activities in 2010 that were inconsistent with, disruptive of or negated the need for LUCs.
-In 2009, the base notified environmental regulatory representatives via email on 6 March 2009 of a potential military construction project to build an aboveground storage tank (AST) facility within most of the lateral extent of LF044.
-That project began in the summer of 2010, and section 10.1 of this report describes the status of the military construction project and its probable impact on the existing LF044 land use controls.

-No property transfers took place in the vicinity of the eleven sites.
+For the nine soil sites that are addressed in this report, there were no land use change proposals or activities in 2013 that were inconsistent with, disruptive of, or negated the need for LUCs.
+Also, no property transfers took place in the vicinity of the nine sites.

 Section 5.4 [Land Use Controls (LUCs)] of the NEWIOU SSSW ROD specifies a period up to 10 days after discovery for regulatory agency notification of LUC changes or breaches as described above.
 It also describes the submission of a tentative plan for addressing the breach.
-Since Travis AFB made no notifications in 2011, the LUC inspection did not evaluate notification timeliness.
+Since Travis AFB made no notifications in 2013, the LUC inspection did not evaluate notification timeliness.